 However, understandably, you could be among the many who don’t leave the house very frequently during the colder winter months.
 So it might just be time for you to get back into applying sunscreen again.

 Luckily, there are many clean and natural skincare products that also contain high levels of SPF.
 Because natural skin care products are more likely to be fragrance-free and free of harsh chemicals, looking into natural sunscreen could be a powerful option for you this spring.

 Do I Need to Change Up my Moisturizer for Spring?

 Medical professionals, including dermatologists, also recommend using a different moisturizer now that it’s spring.
 With all of the dramatic changes in weather, your skin and face might be feeling a little puffier and inflamed than usual.

 Because of this, medical professionals recommend using moisturizers packed with anti-inflammatories, like aloe, Vitamin C, or cucumber.
+It is also recommended to use products that include argan oil benefits for your skin.
 These ingredients are also fantastic for supporting hydration in the skin, and they can also be found in several natural skincare products currently on the market.